Bill Would Help Boost Economy in Atlantic County Region

 Legislation sponsored by Assemblyman Vince Mazzeo to help revitalize Atlantic City by extending a successful tax credit program to neighborhoods in which casino gaming is authorized was approved by an Assembly panel on Monday.

-“Now more than ever, we need to seek innovative ways to revitalize Atlantic City and diversify the city’s economy,” said Mazzeo (D-Atlantic).
+“This legislation will help revitalize Atlantic City and diversify the city’s economy,” said Mazzeo (D-Atlantic).
 “While building upon the unique recreational experience Atlantic City provides we can also combat poverty and unemployment by encouraging economic development in the city’s low and moderate-income neighborhoods.
 The bottom line is this – a strong Atlantic City is good for everyone and this would be another tool to accomplish that shared goal.”

 Under the Neighborhood Revitalization State Tax Credit Program, business entities that invest in the revitalization of low and moderate-income neighborhoods in eligible municipalities qualify to receive a tax credit against various State taxes.
 Eligible municipalities are those that receive special state aid or have a school district designated as among the poorest in the state.